 - If you have to go outside, dress appropriately and watch for signs of frostbite and hypothermia.

 - Be careful when clearing snow.
 Take your time and avoid overexertion.
 Take regular breaks to warm up and rest if needed.

 Being prepared for a severe weather emergency means having basic items on hand for at least 72 hours.
-You can purchase a basic kit from disaster relief organizations like the Canadian Red Cross or, use the checklist below to build a customized kit containing supplies that fit the specific needs for you and your family.Download Kit Checklist
+You can purchase a basic kit from disaster relief organizations like the Canadian Red Cross or use the checklist below to build a customized kit containing supplies that fit the specific needs of you and your family.Download Kit Checklist